-- 1. Inspect all water and gas piping and verify to be leak free. - Look for signs of leaking lines and correct any problems found. - 3.
-Check gas line using the procedure found in Section 7 Gas Connections of the Armor Water Heater Installation and Operation Manual.
+- 1. Inspect all water and gas piping and verify to be leak free. - 2.
+Look for signs of leaking lines and correct any problems found. - 3.
+Check gas line using the procedure found in the Gas Connections section of the Armor Water Heater Installation and Operation Manual.